Lighthouse Couple & Family Practice

 Types of Clients Seen

 I earned my Master's degree in Marriage and Family Therapy (MFT) from East Carolina University and my Ph.D in MFT from Texas Tech University.
-I am a Licensed Marriage and Family Therapist Associate (LMFT Associate) in the state of Texas, an American Associate of Marriage and Family Therapy (AAMFT) Clinical member, and an AAMFT Approved Supervisor.
-I am an assistant professor at Texas Tech University in the Community, Family, and Addiction Sciences department, and educate and train graduate level Couple, Marriage and Family therapy students.
+I am a Licensed Marriage and Family Therapist (LMFT) in the state of Texas, an American Associate of Marriage and Family Therapy (AAMFT) Clinical member, and an AAMFT Approved Supervisor.
+I am an associate professor at Texas Tech University in the Community, Family, and Addiction Sciences department, and the Master's Program Director in the Couple, Marriage, and Family Therapy Program.
+In this role I train graduate students to become Marriage and Family Therapists.
 I previously taught at Alliant University and the University of Nevada Las Vegas (UNLV) MFT programs prior to moving back to Lubbock, TX.
-In addition to my role as an assistant professor, I research the impact of technology on individuals, couples, and families, focusing on issues related to online infidelity, technology addiction (cellphone, internet, pornography), and how couples communicate about use of technology in their relationship.
-I have also been writing, researching, and training therapists in the practice of teletherapy services.
+In addition to my role as an associate professor, I research the impact of technology on individuals, couples, and families, focusing on issues related to online infidelity, technology addiction (cellphone, internet, pornography), and how couples communicate about use of technology in their relationship.
+I have also been writing, researching, and training therapists in the practice of relational teletherapy services.
 I have presented my research at local, state, national, and international conferences, as well as provide media interviews on technology-related concerns.

 I work with a variety of different clients seeking therapy for a wide range of clinical issues.
-I work with individuals, children, couples, and families.
+I am an ally to the LGBTQIA+ community and provide affirming therapy services.
+I work with individuals, couples, and families.
 When working with individuals, I utilize a systemic framework, which means that I will consider the role important relationships, your environment, and society play in contributing to the problems that have lead you to therapy.
-I have primarily helped individuals taking on depression, anxiety, or other mental health diagnoses, grief and loss, weight-bias/stigma, addiction, eating disorders, LGBTQ identifying individuals, and suicide ideation.
+I have primarily helped individuals taking on depression, anxiety, or other mental health diagnoses, grief and loss, weight-bias/stigma, addiction, eating disorders, and suicide ideation.
 The couples I work with typically are facing issues related to communication, infidelity (online and/or offline), intimate partner violence or domestic violence, and sexual difficulties.
 Finally, the families I work with typically are seeking my services to help with parenting or co-parenting concerns, and navigating life transitions.